 Allie & Noelle

-At the ages of 11 and 8, Allie and Noelle travelled with their parents around Europe in a VW van for three months.
+At the ages of 11 and 8, Allie and Noelle traveled with their parents around Europe in a VW van for three months.
 They visited 14 countries, covered 6,895 km by van, train, and boat, climbed 104,483 stairs, and tackled Central Europe’s longest underground wooden slide (Noelle’s favorite memory).

 Allie & Noelle’s parents kept a blog of their trip, which you can find here.